 (left) Agii Theodoroi; (right) details of its decoration including a pseudo-Kufic inscription

-Agii Theodoroi was originally built in the XIth century, but it was renovated in the following century; the presence of bricks decorated with Kufic inscriptions does not mean that these were added during the Ottoman period; the Byzantines in the Xth century re-conquered some territories where the Arabs had built mosques which were decorated with Kufic inscriptions; they found them to be very elegant and made use of them in churches for a merely ornamental purpose.
+Agii Theodoroi was originally built in the XIth century, but it was renovated in the following one; the presence of bricks decorated with Kufic inscriptions does not mean that these were added during the Ottoman period; in the Xth century the Byzantines won back some territories where the Arabs had built mosques which were decorated with Kufic inscriptions; they found them to be very elegant and made use of them in churches for a merely ornamental purpose.

 (left) Pandanassa; (right) Metamorphosis tou Sotiros

-Plaka is the neighbourhood at the foot of the northern slopes of the Acropolis where several small Byzantine churches can be found.
-During the Ottoman rule it had a mixed Muslim/Christian population (there are also some mosques).
+Plaka is the neighbourhood at the foot of the northern slope of the Acropolis where several small Byzantine churches can be found.
+During the Ottoman rule it had a mixed Muslim/Christian population.
 Plaka means old in the Greek/Albanian dialect which was spoken in Athens before it became the capital of the Kingdom of Greece.

 The Bazaar Mosque (Palio Dzistaraki Mosque)

 The Turks have five Mosques here; four in the Town, and one in the Castle.
 The Mosque of the Bazar, in the middle of the Town, is the best of them.
 But that in the Castle, transform'd from Minerva's Temple to the use of a Mosque, is, without comparison, the finest in the World.
 Wheler

 (left) Fetiye Mosque; (right) portal of a medrese (Koranic school)